grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

    }
    ```

-    1. Replace `LABEL` with a label to use for the component, such as
+    1. Replace `PROCESSOR_LABEL` with a label to use for the component, such as
        `default`.
 The label chosen must be unique across all
        `otelcol.processor.batch` components in the same configuration file.